 Besides Bills …

-The most common thing taxpayers spend their refund checks on is big ticket purchases, such as – you guessed it – buying a new vehicle.
-And of those consumers who receive a refund, 1 out of 6 is likely to buy a car.
+The most common thing taxpayers spend their refund checks on is big-ticket purchases, such as – you guessed it – buying a new vehicle.
+And of those consumers who receive a refund, 1 out of 6 are likely to buy a car.
 The two biggest groups most likely to spend their refunds on a new car are Millennials -- young adults under 35 years old -- and parents, at 29 and 26 percent, respectively.

 Renting is Still Attractive

 Leasing is not immune to tax refunds.
 The average length of an auto lease fell to about 36 months in 2014 – the shortest term ever recorded for the metric.
 Auto industry experts believe the increasing turnover rate for leases is in large part due to technological advances in vehicles complete with Bluetooth, parking assist, touch screen, and push-button ignition.
 This new “smartphone on wheels” concept is certainly a draw for consumers to upgrade.
 Monthly payment schedules are the norm for many things, including vehicles, especially since auto dealers focus intently on vehicle monthly payments, not the total price when speaking to buyers.

 Using the 36 months as the baseline, technology in 2018 will likely have changed radically and it is a great time for consumers to return their lease.
 Technology advancements have helped contribute to the fact that more than one out of four vehicles in 2014 were rented, not bought.
 The moral of the story, if consumers don’t buy, leasing is a great alternative for tax refund payments.

 One Forgotten Piece